Allen517/alignment/README.md

 * Command line: data_import2neo

-> Note that, at the beginning of data import, the process will automatically create a directory log/ in your current path and record logs in log/ directory
+> Note that, at the beginning of data import, the process will automatically create a directory log/ in your current path and record logs in log/ directory.